jjlin526/AWS-Services/Cloud-Economics.md

 * Review charges by service for an AWS Account
 * Utilize pre-defined reports included with the Cost Explorer
 * Download data from the AWS Cost Explorer

+## Summary

+* Understood funding between traditional data centers and the cloud
+* Utilized AWS tools for cost organization
+* Examined the AWS tools used in making a case for moving to the cloud
+* Explored AWS costs using the AWS provided tools

+### Apply Cloud Economics

+### Scenario 1

+Oscar's company has multiple departments that work within AWS.
+Finance is asking for a clean separation of AWS costs between departments.
+Currently all resources are included within a single AWS account.
+What approach would meet this need for future costs with minimal effort?

+* **Create and leverage a Resource Tag for each department** (why not AWS Organizations -- moving resources between different accounts is additional effort required)

+### Scenario 2

+Cindy's company is considering a transition to the cloud.
+They currently have two physical data centers that they own and maintain.
+Stakeholders are questioning whether this approach will save money.
+Which approach should Cindy take to make a case for the cloud?

+* **Utilize AWS Migration Hub or Migration Evaluator to build a business case**

+### Scenario 3

+* William is a web developer at his company.
+Given some recent downtime he is looking at moving their site to the cloud.
+Finance is asking for an estimate of costs for this transition to AWS.
+What approach should William take to get this data to his finance team?

+* **Utilize the AWS Pricing Calculator and share results**